Words

 When did you realize that the work you were pursuing could be your path?

-At the age of 5, I wondered what lay beyond the forest.
-That’s when I started running through the undergrowth to discover what I desired to know.
-I found a fence of white stone, the same stone that, years later, I realized Dante had described in the Divine Comedy dedicated to the landslide in the Lavini di Marco area.
-That little adventure revealed to me the path of my exploration: to traverse spaces to reach their boundaries.
-It was a performative experience because the fear and courage of crossing that field made me understand that the border was just one of the infinite boundaries I would have to confront.
+When I was five, I wondered what lay beyond the forest.
+That was when I started running through the undergrowth to find out what I wanted to know.
+I came across a fence of white stone — the same stone I would later recognize in Dante’s description, in the Divine Comedy, of the landslide in the Lavini di Marco.
+That small adventure showed me the path my exploration would take: to cross spaces in order to reach their edges.
+It was a performative experience, because the fear and the courage of crossing that field made me understand that this border was only one of the infinite boundaries I would have to face.

 What are the essential themes of your research?

 I am fascinated by humanity as a whole.
-I am driven by intuitions that lead my work to seek paradox, the unexplored, and the overcoming of duality as the reasons for being in the world.
+I am moved by intuitions that lead my work toward paradox, toward the unexplored, and toward the overcoming of duality as a reason for being in the world.

 Strengths and challenges of your work and creative environment?

-The strength of my work is being able to realize, in this life, a journey of materializing my intentions through art and showcasing the intuitions I have matured over the course of existences.
-The challenges are only perceptions of our way of being in the world; in truth, they represent the degree of attachment we have to the form we have assumed.
+The strength of my work lies in being able, in this life, to carry out a journey of giving form to my intentions through art, and of bringing forward the intuitions I have matured over the course of existences.
+The challenges are only perceptions of our way of being in the world; in truth, they reflect the degree of attachment we have to the form we have taken on.

 How do you relate to and see your work within the dynamics of contemporaneity?

-I don’t believe my work is only inscribable in contemporaneity (in its sense of living or belonging to the present).
-I consider myself a traditionalist, in the sense that tradition reveals itself – a state of continuity between past, present, and future.
-I prefer to think of my research within an unfractionated path, without a beginning or end, like a long thread that connects multiple existences (mine and others’), rather than seeing myself inserted by fashion or interest in the context of those who can read and interpret contemporaneity.
+I don’t think my work can be placed only within contemporaneity, understood as what lives in or belongs to the present.
+I consider myself a traditionalist, in the sense that tradition reveals itself as a state of continuity between past, present, and future.
+I prefer to think of my research as part of an unbroken path, without beginning or end — a long thread that connects several existences, mine and others’ — rather than seeing myself slotted, by fashion or by interest, into the context of those who read and interpret the contemporary.

 What is your relationship with your native territory, Trentino, and how does this “origin” align with your research and the city where you currently live?

-I love my places of origin, the valley and mountains bathed in the morning light; their beauty envelops me whenever I return, even for extended periods.
-But what fascinates me most is being born in a border area, a place that divides two geographical areas, two cultures.
-A place that is also a meeting point, an exchange zone between different ways of being and thinking.
-The state of my person and my artistic research, which divides and at the same time seeks to unite various forms of thought, aligns well with my Trentino origins precisely for this reason.
+I love the places I come from: the valley and the mountains bathed in morning light.
+Their beauty surrounds me whenever I return, even for long stretches of time.
+But what fascinates me most is having been born in a border area — a place that separates two geographical regions and two cultures, and that is also a point of encounter, a zone of exchange between different ways of being and thinking.
+The condition of who I am, and of my artistic research — which divides and at the same time seeks to bring together different forms of thought — fits well with my Trentino origins, for precisely this reason.

 The concept of the role between space and time